What is Photobiomodulation?

 - The treatment dose and the ergonomics of the mask

-It may be interesting to look at a second criterion with respect to the wavelength used, which is precision .
-Indeed, the more precise the LEDs, the greater the efficiency.
+It may be interesting to look at a second criterion with regard to the wavelength used which is precision .
+In fact, the more precise the LEDs, the greater the efficiency.

-The NOOĀNCE LED Mask features an accuracy of +/- 2nm which provides greater consistency in results.
+The NOOĀNCE LED mask has a precision of +/- 2 nm which provides greater consistency in results.
 Less precise wavelengths (+/- 5nm or even +/- 10 nm) may have less uniform energy distribution, which can lead to inconsistent results and longer processing times.
 In contrast, precise wavelengths can provide uniform distribution of light energy, ensuring consistent results and shorter treatment times.

 Irradiance is an important factor in the effectiveness of an LED mask.
 It represents the quantity of light which is emitted by the LEDs and which reaches the skin.
 The higher the irradiance, the more light the skin is exposed to, which can increase the effectiveness of laser therapy.

 However, it is important not to confuse irradiance and power.
 Power corresponds to the amount of energy consumed by the LEDs, while irradiance measures the amount of light that reaches the skin.
 It is therefore possible that an LED mask has high power but low irradiance, which does not guarantee optimal treatment effectiveness.